lizhanmit/java-design-patterns/README.md

 - Document exceptions at your API-level including unchecked exceptions to facilitate troubleshooting by using the `@throws` Javadoc syntax.
 - **DO NOT** throw implementation-specific exceptions as it breaks encapsulation of your API.
 - **DO NOT** use exceptions for control flow.
 For example, the code relies on an exception to exit the loop.
 It is good **NOT** to create an exception until you are sure that you need to throw it.

+### Alternatives to Exceptions

+**Absolutely avoid using returning null.**

+#### Null Object Pattern

+Return an object that implements the expected interface but whose method bodies are empty.

+Pros: You do not need to deal with unexpected `NullPointer` exceptions and a long list of null checks.

+Cons: You may hide potential issues in the data with an object that simply ignores the real problem, which makes troubleshooting more difficult.

+#### `Optional<T>`

+Java 8 introduced a built-in data type `java.util.Optional<T>`, which comes with a set of methods to explicitly deal with the absence of a value.

 ---